3d Max Retopology

 #3.
 When Do Manufacturers Need Retopology?

 There are three cases when a 3D visualization project for a furniture manufacturer will involve the 3d Max retopology process.
-That is, when there’s a need to create a 3D model for photorealistic visualization from a CAD file or a 3D scan, and when one needs a low-poly version of a high-poly object.
+That is, when there’s a need to create a 3D model for photorealistic visualization from a CAD file, a 3D scan, and when one needs a low-poly version of a high-poly object.
 Now, let’s take an up-close look at those.

 When There’s a CAD File and One Needs a Model for 3D Visualization